 Not all datasets are reported for all of the major NAICS sectors.
-From the Massachusetts Department of Workforce and Labor Development's Employment and Wages (ES-202) data series and available for every sector are; the number of establishments, average monthly employment, total annual wages and average weekly wage for the establishments with employees.
-The data is reported annually and quarterly for employees in the private, federal government, state government, and local government sectors.
+The Massachusetts Department of Workforce and Labor Development's Employment and Wages (ES-202) data series are available for every sector and contain, the number of establishments, average monthly employment, total annual wages and average weekly wage for the establishments with employees.
+The data are reported annually and quarterly for employees in the private, federal government, state government, and local government sectors.

 The next graph, nonemployer businesses and receipts, uses the U.S. Census Nonemployer Statistics series and is available for every sector except 55-Management of Companies and Enterprises and 92-Public Administration.
-Some sectors also lack subsector (we used 4-digit NAICS) detail.
-This is annual data, with a two year reporting lag, for business that do not have paid employees and are subject to federal income tax.
-Census reports that "Nonemployers account for a majority of all business establishments, but average less than 4 percent of all sales or receipts."
-These can be second or part-time businesses and not the owners primary source of income.
+Some sectors also lack subsector (we used four digit NAICS) detail.
+This is annual data, with a two-year reporting lag, for businesses that do not have paid employees and are subject to federal income tax.
+Census reports that "Nonemployers account for a majority of all business establishments, but average less than four percent of all sales or receipts."
+These can be second or part-time businesses and not the owner's primary source of income.

-The sixth is State Gross Domestic Product, an annual series from the U.S. Bureau of Economic Analysis's Regional Economic Accounts.
+State Gross Domestic Product, is an annual series from the U.S. Bureau of Economic Analysis's Regional Economic Accounts.
 State GDP is inflation adjusted to 2000 while the new U.S. GDP is inflation adjusted to 2005.
 U.S. GDP is available quarterly.

-Graphs seven and eight, foreign exports from the U.S. Census Bureau's Foreign Trade Division and WISERTrade, are available for four industries on a quarterly basis.
+Foreign exports from the U.S. Census Bureau's Foreign Trade Division and WISERTrade, are available for four industries on a quarterly basis.
 Total state exports are available on a monthly basis.
-Graph seven, sector exports, is a time series which includes the latest year-to-date data annualized.
-Graph eight lists the top ten export destinations for this industry sector by dollar value.
+Sector exports and the top ten export destinations for this industry sector are by dollar value.